| |

 no longer brush off a verbal threat as a loud bark.
 Times are very

+different.
 A parents greatest accomplishment is an intelligent, living child.

 Now children do drugs, have sex and kill each other by the age of